Last updated: October 22, 2021

 T-Mobile has mostly stopped activating 3G-only phones.
 The company plans to shut down its 3G network as of July 1, 2022.

-T-Mobile plans to shut down the legacy Sprint 3G network it acquired by January 1, 2022.
+T-Mobile plans to shut down the legacy Sprint 3G/CDMA network it acquired by March 31, 2022.